-- Crash course in computer vision - Recognition, reconfiguration, and reconstruction - Traditional features vs. learned features - Introduced the basics of neural networks - Did not discuss: backpropagation or training methods - Did not discuss: state-of-the-art object detection architectures - Take a look at yolo tutorials will post a few on discord! - Next time: we'll look at modeling and control of vehicles!
+- Crash course in computer vision - Recognition, reconfiguration, and reconstruction - Traditional features vs. learned features - Introduced the basics of neural networks - Did not discuss: backpropagation or training methods - Did not discuss: state-of-the-art object detection architectures - Next time: we'll look at modeling and control of vehicles!